tiffanimarlowe/project_template/README.md

 ## Research Methods

+AnyLogic:

-In order to address these problems, we will develop and execute an Agent Based Simulation paired with the simulation software Anylogic that represents specific areas of the city of Orlando.
-Throughout this simulation we hope to evaluate the overall effort needed to partly replace current ground based methods of delivery and meet consumer expectations.
+- In order to address these problems, we developed and executed an Agent Based Simulation with the simulation software Anylogic, based on GIS data of a specific areas of the city of Orlando.
+Throughout this simulation we hope to evaluate the overall effort needed to partly replace or at least improve current ground based methods of delivery and meet future consumer expectations.

-In addition, by applying Agent Based Simulation techniques to model and simulate a specific portion of the city of Orlando we hope to compare the pros and cons of ground based (trucks) delivery methods against air based (drones) delivery methods.
-Our main effort is to determine the differences among the two delivery methods in regard to speed of delivery, efficiency, and overall performance of the systems.
-By doing so, we could further determine the quantity of drones and locations it would take to provide an efficient air based delivery system for the city of Orlando.
+We want to demonstrate how and which scale of effort is needed, the quality and quantity of drones and to a certain degree the intended area it would take to provide an efficient air based delivery system.

-We plan to have our air or ground based agents delivery x amount of packages with respect to time to determine which is more efficient.
-Additionally changing certain parameters on the drone(like battery, max speed, carrying capacity) predict completion estimates with newer technology.
+Changing certain parameters on the drone (like battery density/endurance, max speed, charging time) predict completion estimates with newer technology.

 ## (Other)
 (change the title and amount of headers as needed) (mention datasets you are going to use) (mention base code or examples you)

+Tiffani: I put everything, (and as much of I write up I can give you) here: I dont really know where iit would fit best, so feel free to improve my writing and put it where it belongs.
+Images, links for movies and text....

 ## Discussion
 (final only - remove whole section for proposal Readme) (What would you have done differently) (What are the contributions summerize)(what is the big take away)(what did you learn)